What is the Scope of Operations Management?

 Objectives of Operations Management

-To manage the transformation of inputs (like materials, labor, capital, and information) into valuable outputs, goods, and services, operations managers focus on certain well-defined objectives set through proper research that drive both short-term efficiency and long-term sustainability.
+To manage the transformation of inputs (such as materials, labor, capital, and information) into valuable outputs, goods, and services, operations managers focus on well-defined objectives set through proper research that drive both short-term efficiency and long-term sustainability.

 Below are the 8 key objectives of operations management: